 The life of a day trader may seem exciting, but it is a life lived on the edge.
 In a way that is partially true, as unexpected events or trading results can occur on any given day.
 The reality though is that most days are quite ordinary, nothing much exciting happens.
 Ignore the sales pitches and "glamour" image.
 Here's what day trading is really like, so you can see for yourself if it is right for you.

 Depending on your time zone, day trading may be a very early endeavor or allow you to sleep in.

-For the U.S. stock and futures markets the hour before and the first hour or two of the trading day typically offer the best opportunities (see: Best Hours to Day Trade the Stock Market).
+For the U.S. stock and futures markets, the hour before and the first hour or two of the day typically offer the best trading opportunities.
 If you live in Eastern time, that means you should be at your computer, ready to trade by 8:30 AM, or 9:20 (10 minutes before the official open) if trading stocks just during regular market hours.

 If day trading forex you have more choices, although typically the above time is good for day trading forex as well.
 U.S. companies and banks are opening for business, and London is still open for business.
-Therefore, this couple hours is usually one of the most volatile and highly liquid of the day (see: Forex Hourly Tendencies).
+Therefore, this couple of hours is usually one of the most volatile and highly liquid of the day

 - Quickly rehearse your strategies in your mind.
 Been having specific trading-related issues?
 Create a plan for how you will handle them.

 - Check your trading account balance so you know exactly how much you can risk on each trade.
-Risking 2% or less of your account balance is recommended, 1% if you are new and don't have at least several months of profitable trading under your belt (see Determining Proper Position Size).
+Risking 2% or less of your account balance is recommended, 1% if you are new and don't have at least several months of profitable trading under your belt.

 - Check the economic calendar, and make a note on your chart of when major events occur that day.
 Exit trades at least three minutes before a major economic event.